ROHANSHAJ/AI-PROJECT/README.md

 This project aims to analyze sentiment on Twitter related to various airlines using BERT (Bidirectional Encoder Representations from Transformers) as a state-of-the-art natural language processing model.
 It helps you understand how the public perceives different airlines by classifying tweets into positive, negative, or neutral sentiments.

 -----------------------------------------------------------
 #Requirements
-Python 3.6 or higher
+**Python 3.6 or higher
 Jupyter/Colab Notebook
-Required Python packages   (emoji,transformers,torch,nltk,pydot,graphviz,tensorflow,pandas,numpy,sklearn,time,datetime)
+Required Python packages     (emoji,transformers,torch,nltk,pydot,graphviz,tensorflow,pandas,numpy,sklearn,time,datetime)  **
 ---------------------------------------------------------

 #HOW TO RUN THE CODE

 1. CLICK THE NOTEBOOK URL
 https://colab.research.google.com/drive/1sd9_vwkBcjkumHt_T5yAj_0h2lmW_ntd?usp=sharing

 2.OPEN THE .ipynb FILE IN JUPYTER/COLLAB NOTEBOOK

 3.IF IN COLAB THE NOTEBOOK, CLICK ON THE FILE ICON  > ON THE TOP LEFT OF THE NOTEBOOK AND CLICK ON FILES.
 LOCATE THE CSV FILE FOR SENTIMENT ANALYSIS.

-4.CHANGE HARDWARE ACCELERATOR TO T4 GPU IN COLAB'S RUNTIME TYPE SETTINS.
+4.CHANGE HARDWARE ACCELERATOR TO T4 GPU IN COLAB'S RUNTIME TYPE SETTINGS.

 5.TO RUN ALL CELLS AT A TIME JUST PRESS CTRL+F9 OR GO TO RUNTIME MENU ON TOP AND CLICK RUN ALL OPTION AND ALL CELLS RUN AT A TIME.
 IF YOU WANT TO RUN ONE BY ONE THEN JUST GO TO RUNTIME MENU ON TOP AND CLICK RUN AFTER OPTION AND ALL CELLS RUN ONE BY ONE.

 6.THE OUTPUTS DISPLAYED RIGHT BELOW THE CELLS.

 7.OBSERVE THE OUTPUT AND EVALUATE THE RESULTS.

 ---------------------------------------------------------------------

+#THANK YOU